 Belize’s national basketball league, NEBL, had just begun their season, and the Cayo Western Ballaz (the home team) were playing their first home game against the Independence Thunderbolts.
-For the record, many of the country’s teams have interesting names like Ballaz, Bandits, and No Limit Soldiers. 😂 I feel like I need to visit again just to go to a No Limit Soldiers game.
-I just know it would be just like this Master P video:
+For the record, many of the country’s teams have interesting names like Ballaz, Bandits, and No Limit Soldiers.
+I feel like I need to visit again just to go to a No Limit Soldiers game.
+I just know it would be just like the Master P video.

 The game itself was pretty uninspiring.
 There wasn’t any real play-calling happening, just a lot of running from goal to goal.
 They were the most non-free-throw-making dudes I ever saw.
 The final score was 105 – 52, with the home team taking the win.

 Once the game ended, I had to walk back down Burns Ave until I found a taxi near the police station.
 Along the way, I ran into Rojo again.
 “Wow!
 Dark and lovely!
 Dark and lovely?!
 Dark and lovely?
 Wow!”
 This time I didn’t laugh, and instead kept walking.
 The taxi took me back to Clarissa Falls for $2o, which Mrs. Chena said would be an appropriate price.
 I called her to let her know that I was coming, but mainly to let the driver know that someone was expecting me in case he had plans to snatch me up.
 She let me know that she had made arrangements for me to go to Tikal in Guatemala the next day, and that I needed to be ready for breakfast at 6:30 because someone would pick me up at 7 am.